jkhaha/speed-typing/README.md

 # Turbo Typing Backend

-Turbo typing is a speed typing test that counts how many words a user can typing correctly in a minute.
+Turbo typing is a speed typing test that measures speed and accuracy with three different levels of prompt difficulty.

 ## Features